 If you are using your settings file insead, please make sure to have Opaque texture and Depth texture checkboxes on, which can be found on Inspector tab when you select that URP settings file.

 Step 6.
 Please, do this in Quality tab’s Rendering field as well.
 This Example Settings file comes with Flat Kit — select [FlatKit] Example Settings URP file.
+Do it for all Quality levels.

 NOTE.
 If you don’t see step 2 while importing, or URP unitypackage is missing, try cleanig the Unity Package Manager cache and import / update Flat Kit after that.
 The cache files can be found here: